 When Criminal Charges Could Put Your Immigration Status at Risk

-Being charged with a crime is a serious matter for anyone, but for non-U.S. citizens, the consequences often extend far beyond the criminal consequences.
-In addition to the immediate risks of fines, or probation, jail time, or a criminal conviction can jeopardize your immigration status.
-A criminal conviction could affect your ability to renew a visa, apply for a green card, seek U.S. citizenship, or even remain in the country at all.
+Being charged with a crime is a serious matter for anyone, but for non-U.S. citizens, the consequences often extend far beyond the criminal penalties.
+In addition to the immediate risks of fines, probation, or jail time, a criminal conviction can jeopardize your immigration status.
+A conviction could affect your ability to renew a visa, apply for a green card, seek U.S. citizenship, or even remain in the country at all.

 At Stein-Conaway Law Firm, P.C., we focus exclusively on criminal defense, but we never lose sight of the broader implications for our clients.
 We know that for non-citizens, the stakes are especially high, and we tailor our defense strategies to reflect that reality.
 Our goal is not only to fight the charges against you, but to help safeguard your long-term future, both in and outside the criminal justice system.